 Leonardo da Vinci wrote ‘Codex Leicester’, which was also known as ‘Codex Hammer’ for a brief point of time.
 He wrote it as a collection of famous scientific writings, which he named after Thomas Coke, who later was called the Earl of Leicester.
 He purchased this book in 1719.
-The book is a mixture of observations made by Vinci. and also it offers a deeper insight in the inquiring minds of Renaissance artists, scientists and thinker.
-It also beautifully illustrates the exceptional relation between art and science.
+The book is a mixture of observations made by Vinci.
+It also offers a deeper insight into the inquiring minds of Renaissance artists, scientists, and thinkers.
+It also beautifully illustrates the exceptional relationship between art and science.
 And explains the scientific process and the creativity included in it.
-Vinci’s observations includes topics and theories on astronomy, the properties of water, rocks, and fossils; air, and celestial light.
+Vinci’s observations include topics and theories on astronomy, the properties of water, rocks, fossils; air, and celestial light.

 - The explanation of fossils of sea creatures appearing on a mountain.

 - The movement of water is a major topic as it explains how water in rivers flows.
-He also mentioned the need of bridges and erosion in this book.
+He also mentioned the need for bridges and erosion in this book.

-- Last, but not the least, it explains the luminosity of moon.
-Here, Leonardo explains why moon isn’t as bright as sun and what is the phenomenon of ‘planet shine’.
-He mentioned this phenomena a century before Johannes Kepler proved it!
+- Last, but not least, it explains the luminosity of the moon.
+Here, Leonardo explains why the moon isn’t as bright as the sun and what is the phenomenon of ‘planet shine’.
+He mentioned this phenomenon a century before Johannes Kepler proved it!